 - May Need to Make Regular Sales to Stay in the Program

-7. Bluehost – If you have a blog the Bluehost affiliate program is a great way to promote how you started your blog and why others should start one as well.
+1. Bluehost – If you have a blog, the Bluehost affiliate program is a great way to promote how you started your blog and why others should also start one.
 They typically pay out $65 to $85 per sale.

-8. Shopify – If you are promoting any type of eCommerce stuff then the Shopify Partner Program is a great way to earn extra money on the side.
-Shopify pays out a two-month recurring commission of $29 as long as they are a paying customer.
+2. Shopify – If you promote any eCommerce stuff, then the Shopify Partner Program is a great way to earn extra money.
+Shopify pays a commission of $25 to $150 as long as they are a paying customer.
 You’re looking at a $500 commission if they buy the optional POS system.

-9. Bankrate Credit Card Program – If you want to promote credit cards the Bankrate Credit Card Affiliate Program will let you promote everyone from American Express, Capital One to Discover Card.
-Best of all you can earn between $50 to $200 per sale.
+9. Bankrate Credit Card Program – If you want to promote credit cards, the Bankrate Credit Card Affiliate Program will let you promote everyone from American Express and Capital One to Discover Card.
+Best of all, you can earn between $50 to $200 per sale.

-Why High Paying Affiliate Programs are Good For Beginners
+Why High-Paying Affiliate Program is Good For Beginners

 High-paying affiliate commission programs work great for beginners because of their high payouts per sale.
-As a beginner, you aren’t going to have a lot of traffic but even if you get one sale per month the payout will be worth it.
+As a beginner, you don’t have a lot of traffic, but even if you get one sale per month, the payout will be worth it.

 One affiliate I work with is Bluehost.
-They pay out $85 per sale and they do a great job with their promotional materials.
+They pay $85 per sale and do a great job with their promotional materials.

-However, as you can see below I don’t convert a lot of visitors to click my links but even if I only convert a few people I can earn some decent money.
+However, as you can see below, I don’t convert many visitors to click my links, but even if I only convert a few people, I can earn some decent money.

-Now I don’t want to make it seem as if you should only go after high commission affiliate programs but I’ve also been a part of low commissions.
+I don’t want to make it seem like you should only go after high-commission affiliate programs, but I’ve also been a part of low commissions.

 For example, I was part of one program that paid $3 for each signup.
-As great as the program was it just didn’t payout.
-What I realized was that the same amount of promotion went into promoting the lower commission product as the higher product.
+As great as the program was, it just didn’t pay out.
+I realized that the same amount of promotion went into promoting the lower commission product as the higher product.

-One exception to this is products you own.
-If you own the product and truly believe in it then choose that product.
-It will come across as more authentic and original because will have personal knowledge of the product.
+One exception to this is the products you own.
+If you own the product and genuinely believe in it, then choose that product.
+It will come across as more authentic and original because you will have personal knowledge of the product.

-If you are choosing a product purely on commission payout then it will likely make it harder to make the sale.
+Choosing a product purely on commission payout will likely make it harder to make the sale.

-- Create a How To Guide – First off, create a solid how to guide for the product.
-If you’re selling Bluehost create a guide on how to start a blog.
-How to guides work great for bring people through the process and getting them to buy the product.
+Create a How-To Guide – First, create a solid how-to guide for the product.
+If you’re selling Bluehost, create a guide on how to start a blog.
+How-to guides work great for bringing people through the process and getting them to buy the product.

-- Create a Solid Product Review – Next you’ll want to create a product review.
-One of the best ways to do this is by creating a YouTube video along with a blog post.
+Create a Solid Product Review – You’ll want to create a product review next.
+One of the best ways to do this is by creating a YouTube video and a blog post.
 These two are the perfect combination to show people how the product works and what to expect if they buy.

-As a final thought don’t just choose the products I’ve promoted in this article.
-Take the time to find products that fit your niche and most of all products that you use as this will make it easier for you to promote.
+Finally, don’t just choose the products I’ve promoted in this article.
+Take the time to find products that fit your niche and, most of all, that you use, as this will make it easier for you to promote.